Cars

 SuperStu replica.

-relates how Chick borrowed it while Chisholm was out with an injured
+Casserly relates how Chick had borrowed it while Chisholm was out with

-passed via Stu Smith to Chisholm and then to Alan Casserly (#'s
+passed via Stu Smith for the 1972 season, then to

 World Final in 1973.
 Les Cotton pointed out some fine detail on this car.
 Dave Chisholm loved the